1BobC/simpleStorage/README.md

 "Reached 1:37:04 and placed full code in file and downloaded Solidity extension" "At 1:56:59 and will continue for explanations BUT will create NEW project using Nethereum Documentation which shows how to do it in VSCode!!!
 See NethereumCodeGenDemo"
-"Find Remix online in Solidity documentation Follow Pat's video and Solidity / Remix IDE explanation"
+"Find Remix online in Solidity documentation Follow Pat's video and Solidity / Remix IDE explanation" "2:02:00store person and favourite number,retreive the favourite number of a person - works ok in Remix"